|Prev||Article 6. - CONSUMER PROTECTION||Next|

 (g) Any violation of this section is an unconscionable act or practice under the Kansas consumer protection act.

-(h) This section shall be part of and supplemental to the Kansas consumer protection act.
+(n) The provisions of this section shall be a part of and supplemental to the Kansas consumer protection act.

 |Prev||Article 6. - CONSUMER PROTECTION||Next|